phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 The RAM chip I'm using (`IS62C256AL`) is asynchronous, meaning it has no clock signal to tell it when to do things.
 If you want to get it to write whatever is on the bus to itself, you bring the `~WE` (write enable) pin low, then when you take it high again, the data is written.
 Nice.

-In my design, the control signal RI (RAM IN) is wired directly to the `~WE` pin on the `IS62C256AL`.
+In my design, the control signal `RI` (RAM IN) is wired directly to the `~WE` pin on the `IS62C256AL`.

 Maybe you can see where this is going.
-The RI control signal is driven by our glitchy friends the EEPROMs.
-So naturally if RI glitches high-low-high or low-high-low or any other pattern, the RAM chip will store whatever is on its I/O pins at that instant.
+The `RI` control signal is driven by our glitchy friends the EEPROMs.
+So naturally if `RI` glitches high-low-high or low-high-low or any other pattern, the RAM chip will store whatever is on it's I/O pins at that instant.
 What is on it's I/O pins at that instant is highly (astronomically) unlikely to be what you actually want at that instant.

 #### Solution

-The solution is to "gate" the RI signal with our clock signal.
-That is to say, that the RAM should completely ignore RI until a time of our choosing.
+The solution is to "gate" the `RI` signal with our clock signal.
+That is to say, that the RAM should completely ignore `RI` until a time of our choosing.

-In my design's case, the time we choose is the rising edge of CLK.
+In my design's case, the time we choose is the rising edge of `CLK`.
 That is the time that we've chosen for all things to latch data, and RAM shouldn't be any different.

 ![Timing diagram for writing to the IS62C256AL.
 It is a screenshot from the datasheet.](ram-timing-diagram.png)

 The RAM commits data on the **rising edge of the active-low `~WE` signal**.
 That means we need to gate `RI` with `~CLK` so the write only completes at the correct time.
-That will produce a LOW signal (which starts the write process) only if RI AND ~CLK are both low.
-Then when ~CLK changes, WE will go high again, committing the write at the time we wanted.
+That will produce a LOW signal (which starts the write process) only if `RI` AND `~CLK` are both low.
+Then when `~CLK` changes, `WE` will go high again, committing the write at the time we wanted.

 **This fix solved the last problem that was plaguing the build.**